 Men's shirt sizes are more than double the size number as those in the United States.
 Don't be surprised to see numbers in the 80s through 100s.

 There are many department stores and local boutiques throughout Europe where you can be fit for a suit.
 If you're buying a suit abroad, be sure to go to a professional who can help find a tailored suit for you.

 |US / UK||Europe|

 A good source of inexpensive clothing is at an open-air market.
-Weekly markets in smaller towns and daily in larger usually have an increasing number of vendors for clothing.
-You might be amazed at what you find and prices are usually better than you'll find in the United States.
+Weekly markets in smaller towns and daily in larger cities usually have a good amount of clothing vendors.
+They tend to have unique styles, and prices are usually better than you'll find in the larger malls or chain stores.